13 Properties of CSS Flexbox You Must Know As A Beginner

 Let’s see the properties of manipulating the flex items within the flex container.

-Flex-direction property is used to set the direction of flex items.
-To set the direction use one of the following values with the property.
+The flex-direction property is used to set the direction of flex items.
+To set the direction, use one of the following values with the property.

 • row